-It is heartwarming to finally reconnect with our mentees this school year.
-The feeling that bubbles up when we see their name appear in the waiting room is nothing short of delightful.
+It is heartwarming to reconnect with our mentees each school year.
+The feeling that bubbles up when we see their face appear for that first meeting of the school year is nothing short of delightful.
 Seeing their face and hearing how they are doing feels like a long awaited success, and it is!
-Each meeting is a victory, and as it happens more consistently, mentors can begin planning how to make the most of their time together.
+Each meeting is a victory, and as it continues consistently, mentors can begin planning how to make the most of their time together.
 While building the relationship and being a trusted friend is our highest objective, we are also in a position to support our mentee in setting and achieving goals, no matter how small.
-So, as your on-line meetings progress, consider approaching the topic of goal setting with them and encourage your mentee to challenge themselves!
+So, as your meetings progress, consider approaching the topic of goal setting with them and encourage your mentee to challenge themselves!

 You can begin by revisiting goals they may have been working towards last year.
 Did they complete their goal?
 Is it still something they would like to achieve?
 You might find that last year’s goals are no longer relevant and your mentee has something new in mind.

 Goal Setting can be a worthwhile activity at any age, as long as it is achievable.
 Using the “Smart” method will help.

 Is it Specific

 Is it Measurable

 Is it Attainable

 Help your mentee generate a list of things they would like to learn or improve upon.
 Encourage them to choose one thing on the list they feel confident they can work towards and achieve in a reasonable amount of time.
 Share the goal setting sheet with your mentee and support them as they complete their plan in setting their goal.
 Check in with them each week to discuss their progress.
 Celebrate their efforts!